StrikingLoo/strikingloo.github.io/wiki/macroeconomics-mru.md

 - **Timely** to avoid delays, both in government process and in the effect to take place.
 - **Targeted**: we would prefer to target unemployed workers, which can be hard when they belong to a specific part of the workforce (it is easier for the government to hire construction workers than retail ones).

+### Comparative Advantage

+> The concept of comparative advantage is really just the same as the concept of opportunity cost.
+If you Google the definition of “comparative advantage”, you might find it defined as “a situation in which an individual, business or country can produce a good or service at a lower opportunity cost than another producer.”
+This is a good definition.<br>Noahpinion

+Actor B has comparative advantage over actor A if B can produce a good or service such that it is more convenient for him than for A, if he's able to trade it to her for something else.
+This can happen even if A dominates B. E.g. A produces manufactured goods for cost 5 and commodities for cost 1.
+B manufactures commodities for 2 and manufactured goods for 100.
+It is still better for B to produce commodities and trade them with A, who benefits from not having to destine her resources to commidity production and can go all-in on manufactured goods.

 ## Related Articles

 From most to least related.